awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-execute.md

 To make the changes described in a change set to your stack, execute the change set\.

 **Important**
-After you execute a change set, AWS CloudFormation deletes any additional change sets that are associated with the stack because they are no longer valid for the updated stack\.
+After you execute a change set, CloudFormation deletes any additional change sets that are associated with the stack because they're no longer valid for the updated stack\.
 If an update fails, you need to create a new change set\.

 **Stack Policies and Executing a Change Set**
-If you execute a change set on a stack that has a stack policy associated with it, AWS CloudFormation enforces the policy when it updates the stack\.
+If you execute a change set on a stack that has a stack policy associated with it, CloudFormation enforces the policy when it updates the stack\.
 You can't specify a temporary stack policy that overrides the existing policy when you execute a change set\.
 To update a protected resource, you must update the stack policy or use the [direct update](using-cfn-updating-stacks-direct.md) method\.

 ------
 #### [ Execute a change set for nested stacks \(console\) ]